Daytona

 • Process execution with real-time output streaming

-• File system operations with CRUD permission controls
+• Filesystem CRUD with granular permission controls

 • Native Git integration with secure credential handling